-Greetings, I retired from the Marine Corps after 25 years of honorable service.
+I retired from the Marine Corps after 25 years of honorable service from 1982 to 2007.
 My life in the Marine Corps was amazing, there were many wonderful and challenging experiences.
 My art is a result of my transition from Warrior to Artist.

 My Early Years in the Marine Corps